 This is Wycombe's first ever season in the second tier.
 They won promotion via the Play-Offs last season after a controversial end to the campaign.
 Wycombe made the Play-Offs on a points-per-game basis after League One was curtailed.
 They jumped from ninth when the season was ended, to third on points-per-game before beating Fleetwood Town over two legs and then Oxford United at Wembley Stadium to win promotion.

-Their first game as a League One side was against Brentford.
+Their first game as a Championship side was against Brentford.
 The teams met in a Carabao Cup tie in early September, the first competitive game at our new home.
 Ethan Pinnock put The Bees in front but Wycombe levelled to take the game to a penalty shoot-out that Brentford won.

 Saturday's match will, unfortunately, be behind closed doors.
 It will, however, be available live on iFollow Brentford.
 As per the EFL communication on the broadcast arrangements for the new season, all of a team's games not selected for live coverage by Sky Sports will only be available on that platform.
 See more here.